lvdmit/panda-challenge/README.md

 ## Academy of Py

-This project analyzes, interpretes the district-wide math and reading test results.
+This project analyzes, interprets the district-wide math and reading test results.
 The final report includes:

 * Table of District Summary